Will0fD/Project-1-Lane-Lines-Michael-Kiiru/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded 3 laps on track one using center lane driving, and a partial lap on track two using right lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to avoid hitting the wall.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]